PREGNANCY REFLECTIONS: WHAT MADE A DIFFERENCE

 4th Trimester

 Random.
 Have solid care team in place. food, in home visits, pediatrician visit in home. first weeks full body naked contact mom and baby.
 Baby jet lag (they are being patient with you after 9 months of having every need met, and now you figuring out what they need).
-You cannot spoil a baby. no schedule first ~6 weeks.
+You cannot spoil a baby. no schedule first ~4-6 months, but even then its very loose and more of a predictable rhythm.
+Spouse take care of you so you take care of baby.
+Do not need apps, lean into community resources, intuition will come with time.
+If its good enough for your second, its good enough for your first.
+Therapist focused in postpartum is key, but on your timing.

 Breastfeeding.
-On demand until ~12wks, .hand express start, taco nipple for most amount in mouth, baby latch (nipple to nose, uses their hands to orient/have them grab up, take a big sando bite, flanged lip), 8-10 sucks= mouthful of milk, click noise = swallow, day 1-4 (day #= number of wet diapers), you can't overfeed a baby.
+On demand, might develop into a loose rhythm but if your baby is hungry feed them. hand express start, taco nipple for most amount in mouth, baby latch (nipple to nose, uses their hands to orient/have them grab up, take a big sando bite, flanged lip), 8-10 sucks= mouthful of milk, click noise = swallow, day 1-4 (day #= number of wet diapers), you can't overfeed a baby. fuel tank display (fist=empty, open hand= full).

 once back to birthweight 3hr day/ 4 hr night (from 2/3) then move to demand no waking when comfy/ cleared (4-6 wks: night sleep window hrs = wk #). dream feed with bottle/ pump ounces based on age at same time. takes a few months for milk to regulate so don't want to go to long of stretches w/o feeding or pumping.